pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 :properties:
     Describes the properties of a FP.
 These include id (path ID), policy (traffic match policy to flow through the path), and path (chain of VNFs/Connection Points).
-A complete list of VNFFG properties currently supported by Apmec are listed `here <https://github .com/openstack/apmec/blob/master/apmec/
+A complete list of NFY properties currently supported by Apmec are listed `here <https://github .com/openstack/apmec/blob/master/apmec/
     tosca/lib/apmec_nfv_defs.yaml>`_ under **properties** section of